RellyRell/Portfolio/Bikeshare-Capstone/README.md

 Thanks to the rise in information technologies, it is easy for a user of the system to access a dock within the system to unlock or return bicycles.
 These technologies also provide a wealth of data that can be used to explore how these bike-sharing systems are used.

 I chose to employ python to connect, clean, and access the data and then created interactive visuals using Tableau.
 For added practice I decided to explore the data with SQL in a jupyter notebook.

+The CSV files are a bit large so I have stored them in zip file.